Home / Farm

 Left to Right – Wayne, Jeanie, Charlie Reuger, Jose, Doris Reuger, Marilyn and Yvonne

-Jose, Yvonne, Jeanie, Marilyn, and Wayne at the Bloomington farm
+Jose, Yvonne, Jeanie, Marilyn, and Wayne

 Leo with a truck full of onions ready to go to the farmer’s market.